ikgoomophuting-del/Airbnb-clone-project/README.md

 Each payment is linked to a booking.
 One booking can have one or more payment attempts.

 This structure ensures all critical aspects of the platform—users, listings, bookings, reviews, and payments—are properly connected for smooth application functional

+ Feature Breakdown

+The Airbnb Clone project includes several core features that replicate the essential functionality of a real-world booking platform.
+Each feature is designed to ensure a seamless experience for both hosts and guests while maintaining scalability and security.

+1. User Management
+This feature allows users to sign up, log in, and manage their profiles securely.
+It supports two main roles: **guests** (who book properties) and **hosts** (who list properties).
+Authentication and authorization are implemented to protect user accounts and data.

+2. Property Management
+Hosts can create, update, and manage property listings with details such as title, description, location, and price per night.
+This feature ensures properties are accurately represented and easily searchable by guests.

+3. Booking System
+Guests can browse available properties and make bookings by selecting dates and confirming reservations.
+The system tracks booking status (pending, confirmed, or cancelled) to ensure proper coordination between hosts and guests.

+4. Review System
+After a stay, guests can leave ratings and comments for properties they booked.
+Reviews help maintain transparency, build trust, and guide future guests in making informed decisions.

+5. Payment Processing
+Payments are linked to bookings and allow users to complete transactions securely using different payment methods (e.g., credit card, PayPal).
+This ensures smooth financial operations while maintaining trust through secure payment handling.

+6. API Security
+Core backend APIs are protected with authentication, authorization, and rate-limiting.
+This prevents unauthorized access, protects sensitive user data, and ensures the reliability of the platform.

+7. CI/CD Pipeline Integration
+Automated workflows using tools like **GitHub Actions** and **Docker** streamline testing, building, and deployment.
+This reduces human error and ensures new features are delivered efficiently and reliably.